God of War Story Recap: What to Know Before Playing Ragnarok

-After years of waiting and a delay or two, God of War: Ragnarok hits the PS4 and PS5 on Nov.
-9. It's one of the best games of 2022.
-Ragnarok features dazzling realms and exhilarating combat, but its greatest strength may be its story.
-The relationship between Kratos and his son Atreus is the foundation of this tale, which sees the pair tackle the spectre of Ragnarok -- the end of days.
+The end of days is upon us.
+God of War: Ragnarok is PlayStation's most hyped exclusive since The Last of Us Part 2 and hits the PS4 and PS5 on Wednesday.
+The anticipation is warranted, as Ragnarok is one of the best games of 2022.
+The God of War sequel features dazzling realms and exhilarating combat, but its greatest strength may be its story.
+The relationship between Kratos and his son Atreus is the foundation of this tale, which sees the pair tackle the specter of Ragnarok -- the end of days.

 Anyone can enjoy the game's stunning graphics and thoughtful puzzles -- and anyone who can stomach the violence will enjoy its combat.
 The story, however, will require some brushing up on ancient history.
 Players of previous games may need some reminders on key plot details before diving into the new blockbuster, and those new to the franchise will absolutely need to know the 411 before entering the cataclysm of God of War: Ragnarok.